spficklin/RMTGeneNet/examples/README.txt

 matrix correspond to the samples and the rows correspond to the probesets on the array.
 The expression levels in this file have already been normalized.
 Control probes and ambiguous probes have been removed as well as outlier samples.
-In total, 10359 probesets remain in the file.
-For detailed instructions about the quality control steps used, please see the
+In total, 10359 probesets were available, but to reduce the size of the file only values for 576 probesets are included in the file.
+For detailed instructions about the quality control steps used, please see the publication:
-publication:

 Gibson SM, Ficklin SP, Isaacson S, Luo F, Feltus FA, et al. (2013) Massive-Scale Gene Co-Expression Network Construction and Robustness Testing